 HRRP will pay for one year of flood insurance, if applicable, if the rental property owner currently does not have flood insurance and did not receive prior federal assistance.
 The rental property owner is responsible for obtaining, paying, and maintaining all flood insurance premiums after the first year.

+If located in a 100-year floodplain, the rental property owner will be required to maintain flood insurance in perpetuity and notify future owners of flood insurance requirements.

 Rental property owners must keep current on all property taxes.